 According to Thomas Campbell, we live in a virtual reality.
 The computer processor is Consciousness and the world is like a screen made of pixels.
 On the screen you can see you and me, like on a computer screen you can see the Skype icon or a Word file icon.
 We identify form by their shape, but the icon on the screen is not the program.
 The program is run by the computer.
 So you might think, “hey, here’s Skype or here’s Olivier.”
 But they’re just pixels on a screen.

 The mystics teach us that space does not actually exist.
 It’s all an illusion.
-To expand Thomas Campbell’s metaphor, the pixel on the far-left end of the screen might feel light years from the pixel that sits on the far-right side of the screen.
-The pixel on the left thinks, “I need to build a Star Trek ship in other to travel to the far-right end of the screen, and I calculate that the journey will take 4625 years.
+To expand Thomas Campbell’s metaphor, the pixel on the far-left end of the screen might feel light years away from the pixel that sits on the far-right side of the screen.
+The pixel on the left thinks, “I need to build a Star Trek ship with warp power in other to travel to the far-right end of the screen, and I calculate that the journey will take 4625 years.
 I will be dead by the time I get there.
 It’s impossible.”
 But wait.
 All pixels are rendered through the computer.
 There is no real distance.
 It’s all a projection on a screen.
 All pixels are generated from the very same source: the processor.
 The left-end pixel can access the information of the right-end pixel in a split second, if it can remember the truth.
 The way is not across.
 It is through.

 Thomas Campbell explains that the purpose of this grand simulation is evolution.
 Consciousness’s purpose is to grow and evolve.
 But without any interaction, it cannot experiment and learn.
 That is why Consciousness has broken itself down in billions of Individual Units of Consciousness (sentient beings) and has placed them in a sort of virtual reality.
 Each interaction is an experiment.
 Each experiment has a result.
 Not good or bad.
 Just a result, which can lean towards evolution, or devolution.
 According to Thomas, there is no stagnation.
 We either evolve or devolve.
 And Consciousness’s purpose is to find its way to evolution through billions of interactions and experiments.
 If an experiment has found its limitation (think of the dinosaurs), it is wiped out or it evolves into a new experiment.